-Full TitleA Phase 1 Study of RGX-104, a Small Molecule LXR Agonist, With or Without Nivolumab in Patients with Advanced Solid Malignancies and Lymphoma with an Expansion in Select Malignancies
+Full TitleA Phase 1 Study of RGX-104, a Small Molecule LXR Agonist, as a Single Agent or in Combination with Nivolumab, Ipilimumab, or Docetaxel in Patients with Advanced SOlid Malignancies and Lymphoma with an Expansion in Select Malignancies

 The purpose of this study is to find the highest dose of the investigational immunotherapy drug RGX-104 that can be given safely in people with advanced solid tumors or lymphoma that have come back or continued to grow despite therapy.
 RGX-104 boosts the power of the immune system against cancer by inhibiting a family of proteins called LiverX receptors (LXRs), which enable cancer cells to escape detection and destruction by the immune system.